The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-Thou must take into grave consideration that evident hostility that exists amongst them.
+Thou must give grave consideration to the evident hostility that exists amongst them.

 COMMODUS.